SQL Search: Behavior and Usage Overview

 How it Works

 In NCache, the data is distributed across different cluster nodes due to partitioning.
 Searching for a customer using its ID might be easy enough when there are a thousand customers.
-However, finding one in a million would not have the same complexity when the records are distributed across different nodes and the search criteria can be any attribute of the customer.
-In this context, SQL search in cache requires an efficient data searching mechanism.
+However, finding one in a million would not have the same complexity, when the records are distributed across different nodes, and the query criteria can be any customer attribute.
+In this context, query in the cache requires an efficient data-searching mechanism.

-In particular, NCache employs indexing and distributed queries in order to support real-time SQL-like searching capability in the cache.
+In particular, NCache employs indexing and distributed queries to support real-time SQL-like searching capability in the cache.
 Indexing makes an attribute searchable in the cache.
-Once an item is added against an index, it is returned as a result of a query on the node to which the client is connected.
-Meanwhile, a query is executed in a distributed fashion when data is distributed in the partitioned topology.
+Once an item is added against an index, it returns as a query result on the node to which the client is connected.
+Meanwhile, a query is executed in a distributed fashion when data is distributed in the Partitioned Topology.

 Important

-An attribute must be indexed in order to be searchable in the cache.
+An attribute must be indexed to be searchable in the cache.

 Indexing

 Traditional databases use indexing to boost query performance.
-Howevere, NCache uses indexing as a madndatory to enable searching through SQL-like queries.
-In order to query data in the cache, all searchable attributes need to be indexed first.
-It is important to note that the fields/attributes specified in projections and criteria must be indexed.
+However, NCache uses indexing as mandatory to enable searching through SQL-like queries.
+To query cache data, all searchable attributes need to be indexed first.
+It is important to note that the fields specified in projections and criteria must be indexed.
 Once an index is defined for an attribute, any relevant data added to the cache is automatically indexed and becomes searchable.
 Hence, defining indexes once is sufficient.

 Note